-It should be noted that many of the rules have recently been re-drafted to reflect the work of thew Civil Rules Committee to simplify and condense the rules.
+It should be noted that many of the rules have recently been re-drafted to reflect the work of the Civil Rules Committee to simplify and condense the rules.
 All of these changes including all revisions made up to and including 31 January 2025 have been incorporated into this note.
-It should be noted that many of the rules have Civilwork of the Civil Rules Committee to simplify and condense the rules.
 For cases being heard in the High Court there are, in addition to the CPR, court guides for each of the divisions.
 These provide further guidance on procedure as well as, from time to time, Practice Notes which practitioners are required to follow.